 Randall was the first female theoretical physicist to earn tenure at Harvard, where she is currently a professor.
 She was also the first tenured woman in the Princeton physics department, as well as the first tenured female theoretical physicist at MIT.
 In her remarkable best seller, Warped Passages: Unraveling the Mysteries of the Universe's Hidden Dimensions, Randall brings her quest to explain the fabric of reality, via string theory, to a broad readership.

 Randall is a member of the American Academy of Arts and Sciences and a winner of the Alfred P. Sloan Foundation Research Fellowship.
 She is the recipient of a National Science Foundation Young Investigator Award, a Department of Education Outstanding Junior Investigator Award, the Westinghouse Science Talent Search, and the Klopsted Award from the American Society of Physics Teachers (AAPT).
 Randall was also recently named one of Time magazine's 100 Most Influential People in 2007, was featured in Newsweek's 2006 "Who's Next" issue and was named winner of the 2007 Julius Lilienfeld Prize of the American Physical Society for her work.

 Dr. Ismail Serageldin

-Director of the Library of Alexandria
+Director of the Library of Alexandria, Egypt

 Dedicated to the exchange of knowledge among all mankind, Ismail Serageldin leads Egypt's Library of Alexandria (Bibliotheca Alexandrina) in its mission to facilitate dialogue and understanding between cultures and people.
 An architect by training, Serageldin has a distinguished career helping bring technological advancement to developing nations.